 If you’ve ever finished a hike with sore toes, red pinch marks, or blisters on the sides of your feet, you already know the struggle of wide feet in standard hiking boots.
 Most off-the-shelf models are built for average-width profiles, which means anyone with a broader forefoot is left cramming into a shape that simply doesn’t match their anatomy.
 The result?
 Hot spots on mile three, numb toes by mile five, and a long walk back wondering if it’s your feet—or your boots—that are the problem.

 This guide fixes that.
-We’ve field-tested hiking boots built for wide feet on rocky scrambles, muddy climbs, snowy traverses, and wet creek crossings.
+We’ve field-tested the best hiking boots for wide feet on rocky scrambles, muddy climbs, snowy traverses, and wet creek crossings.
 Every pair you’ll see here was evaluated for toe box space, midfoot security, heel lock, and support under real-world pack weights.
 Whether you’re a weekend hiker or a long-distance trekker, you’ll find options that keep your feet comfortable, stable, and blister-free from trailhead to summit.

 Takeaways: